11matt556/DSP-ReusableMetadata/README.md

 Let me know if you have suggestions or issues at https://github.com/11matt556/DSP-ReusableMetadata

 ## Change Log

+- Version 1.0.5:
+	- Bugfix: Use GetItemConsumption from PropertySystem instead of UIPropertyEntry to (hopefully) address Github issues #1 and #2.
+	- Feature: New config option to allow 4x metadata generation in sandbox mode.
+Intended for debugging and testing.
+Use at your own risk.

 - Version 1.0.4:
 	- Project Dependencies managed through NuGet now